xiix0/scam/README.md

-You love your home and want it to be beautiful.
+Q:	How many WASPs does it take to change a light bulb?
+A:	One.